WulfgarW/homeassistant-pycupra/README.md

 - image_side.png
 - image_top.png

 You can use these image files for your HA dashboard (e.g. as image for a picture card).
 Just add the prefix '/local/' to the file name above and use this as the *image path*.
+A cropped image of the front view is used as the icon of the vehicle on the Home Assistant map

 ## Installation

 ### Installation with HACS
-No supported yet.
-I'm sorry.
+If you have HACS (Home Assistant Community Store) installed, add this github repo as a custom repository and install.
+HACS will keep track of updates and you can easly upgrade to the latest version when a new release is available.

 ### Manual installation
 Clone or copy the repository and copy the folder 'homeassistant-pycupra/custom_components/pycupra' into '<config dir>/custom_components'